yifanyin11/yifanyin11.github.io/index.md

 **Computer Vision Internship** \
 PediaMetrix, Rockville, MD \
 _July.
 2023 - Present_
+*	Developed and implemented a machine learning based classifier for statistical prediction of types of skull abnormalities, obtained a sensitivity of 94.6% and specificity of 99.3%.
+*	Working on the improvement of the 3D reconstruction pipeline for cranial shape modeling with smart phone cameras by utilizing image processing, image registration, foreground estimation, instance segmentation techniques.

 **Research Assistant – Visual Perception and Robotics** \
 Laboratory for Computational Sensing and Robotics, Johns Hopkins University \